-Our manager is a party to the Level 3 Service Agreement whereby Level 3 provides Suddenlink with intercity private line circuits and Internet transit capacity.
-We paid Level 3 fees of approximately \$7.6 million in 2014 with respect to the Level 3 Service Agreement.
+Our former manager was a party to the Level 3 Service Agreement whereby Level 3 provides Suddenlink with intercity private line circuits and Internet transit capacity.
+We paid Level 3 fees of approximately \$8.4 million in 2015 with respect to the Level 3 Service Agreement.
+Due to the termination of the Management Agreement and the departure of Jerald L. Kent, our former Chief Executive Officer, on December 21, 2015, this transaction will no longer be a related party transaction going forward.
+Effective at the closing of the Altice Acquisition, the Level 3 Service Agreement was assigned by our former manager to Suddenlink.